Modern living room with fireplace and plants.

 Pros Of ARMs

-• Come with lower initial interest rates and monthly interest payments attached
+• Come with lower interest rates and monthly interest payments attached

 • Potential for monthly payments and interest rates to decrease over time

-• Interest rate caps limit your potential financial exposure
+• Interest rate caps limit your potential financial risk

-• Lower payments can help you enjoy additional savings or pay off principal faster
+• Lower payments can help you enjoy additional savings of paying off the principal faster

 Cons Of ARMs